Operation Thunderbolt (1951): Reconnaissance in force (9-29 January)

 X Corps was to protect the right flank of the Thunderbolt advance.
-On 23 January Ridgway had his deputy chief of staff, Brig.
-Gen. Henry I. Hodes, deliver instructions to General Edward Almond requiring X Corps to maintain contact with IX Corps at Yoju and to prevent enemy movements south of the Yoju-Wonju road.
+On 23 January Ridgway had his deputy chief of staff, Brigadier general Henry I. Hodes, deliver instructions to General Edward Almond requiring X Corps to maintain contact with IX Corps at Yoju and to prevent enemy movements south of the Yoju-Wonju road.
 Almond, as he had been instructed three days earlier, also was to send forces in diversionary forays north of this road.